lichard49/Ionic-Beacon/README.md

 # Ionic-Beacon

 ## Setup
-Before downloading Ionic, make sure you have the latest version of Node.js and npm.
+Before downloading Ionic, make sure you have the latest version of Node.js and npm (automatically installed with Node.js) You can verify if you have node and npm installed by running `node -v` and `npm -v`.
+To update npm, run `npm install npm@latest -g`.
+To download Node.js and npm, follow the steps outlined in https://nodejs.org/en/download/.

+##
 Then, download the latest version of Ionic by running `npm install -g ionic`.
 Also download Angular using `npm install -g @angular/cli`.